 However, it should be noted that the BEREC Office was informed by DG BUDG on early termination of the Service Level Agreement regarding the provision of the accounting services in 2023.
-In line with Article 72 of the Financial Regulation concerning the segregation of duties between the Authorizing Officer and the Accounting Officer, an increase of the BEREC Office's establishment plan with 1 Temporary Agent (TA)17 is required during the first half of 2023, bearing in mind that the hand-over period could last up to 6 months18.
+In line with Article 72 of the Financial Regulation concerning the segregation of duties between the Authorizing Officer and the Accounting Officer, an increase of the BEREC Office's establishment plan with 1 Temporary Agent (TA)18 is required during the second half of 2023, bearing in mind the length and the complexity of the hand-over period.